 Category Archives: businesses

-Sunday, August 26, 2018 will be a full day of fun in the sun at the Wedgwood Broiler, 8230 35th Ave NE, for the Eleventh Annual Wedgwood Car Show and Cancer Fundraiser.
+Sunday, August 26, 2018 will be a day of fun, 10 AM to 3 PM, at the Wedgwood Broiler, 8230 35th Ave NE, for the Eleventh Annual Wedgwood Car Show and Cancer Fundraiser.

-During the Civil War, northern industrialists went to Scandinavian countries to recruit workers for mining, logging and factory operations, in place of American men who had gone to fight for the Union.
-Frank Harold Rovainen (pronounced Rov-EYE-nen), born in Minnesota … Continue reading
+During the Civil War in the 1860s, northern industrialists went to Scandinavian countries to recruit workers for mining, logging and factory operations, in place of American men who had gone to fight for the Union.
+Frank Harold Rovainen (pronounced Rov-EYE-nen), … Continue reading